ferrarisf50/StackOverflow_2019/README.md

 ## Installation and Requirement <a name="installation"></a>

-Installation is unnecessary, the notebook was written using Python 3.6.6. /n Python library requires:
+Installation is unnecessary, the notebook was written using Python 3.6.6. \n Python library requires:
 Numpy, Pandas, Seaborn, Matplotlib, Networkx, Xgboost, Sklearn, Jupyter notebook.